Housing Reports

 Spring Momentum Meets Market Balance

-As we shake off the final bits of winter, the February 2026 data from Doorify MLS is officially in.
+The spring market is in full swing in Raleigh NC!
+The March 2026 data from Doorify MLS is officially in.
 If you have been watching the headlines lately, you know the word of the year is balance.
-While the frenzy of years past has subsided, the market momentum across our local communities is undeniably picking up as we enter the spring selling season.
+While the frenzy of the early 2020s has subsided, the market momentum across our local communities is undeniably picking up, which is to be expected for the spring season.

 At Five County Specialists🔑, we believe that accurate data is the key to making confident moves.
 Let's look at the numbers that shaped our market last month and what they mean for your next move.